I recently got a very interesting question I hadn't been asked before:

 Would you have any idea?

-It explains that VCH and triangle piercings (both shown in image, right) are the two that are most commonly "functional" for women and those are the placements that are more likely to increase stimulation and sexual enjoyment.
+It explains that VCH and triangle piercings (both shown in image, above) are the two that are most commonly "functional" for women and those are the placements that are more likely to increase stimulation and sexual enjoyment.
 And that the HCH is primarily ornamental for most women.

 "I got the VCH piercing and let me say, it's been 8 days and I am in love!!!"